Assassination of Boris Nemtsov: Investigation

 Russian President Vladimir Putin took "personal control" of the investigation into Nemtsov's assassination.
 He instructed the Investigative Committee, Ministry of Internal Affairs, and the Federal Security Service to create a single team to investigate the assassination of Nemtsov.
 The investigation team was headed by Igor Krasnov, who had previously investigated an attempt on the life of Anatoly Chubais and the murders of Stanislav Markelov and Anastasia Baburova.

 The team was supervised by the head of the Investigative Committee in Moscow, general Alexander Drymanov.
 Drymanov had also supervised the investigation against Nadezhda Savchenko, the second trial against Mikhail Khodorkovsky and Platon Lebedev, as well as the charges of genocide during the Russo-Georgian War against Georgian military.

 During the night following the assassination, Nemtsov's apartment on Malaya Ordynka street was searched and all documents and materials related to his business and political activities were confiscated.
-Opposition media raised concerns that this was done to retrieve a draft report on Russian involvement in the war in Donbass, announced by Nemtsov shortly before his death.
+Opposition media raised concerns that this was done to retrieve a draft report on Russian involvement in the war in Donbas, announced by Nemtsov shortly before his death.
 Partial information on the report's contents were later revealed by Nemtsov's friends.

 On 28 February, a white Lada Priora car possibly belonging to the assassin(s) was found abandoned.
 Russian state media reported that the car had a number-plate originating in the Republic of Ingushetia, although initial witnesses had stated that the white car involved in the shooting did not have any license plates.
 An underwater search in the Moscow River for a discarded weapon led to nothing being recovered.
 A cash reward of 3 million rubles (~43,000 euros) was offered for any information leading to the arrest and conviction of the killer.